Posted Jul 24, 2020 at 11:41. Revised Apr 25, 2021 at 18:54.

 Asking proper questions

 In the Complexity Trap world of intelligence and espionage, the trial lawyer’s escape via the route of willful ignorance does not work.
 Trial lawyers are glib problem obfuscators, not the analytical problem solvers required for information analysis.
-Intentional ignorance becomes stupidity once people perceive the top dog as incompetent because the proper questions were not asked.
+Intentional ignorance becomes stupidity once people perceive the top dog as incompetent because he did not ask the proper questions.